String interning

 and .NET languages.
 Lisp, Scheme, Julia, Ruby and Smalltalk are among the languages with a symbol type that are basically interned strings.
 The library of the Standard ML of New Jersey contains an atom type that does the same thing.
-Objective-C's selectors, which are mainly used as method names, are interned strings.
+Objective-C selectors, which are mainly used as method names, are interned strings.

 Objects other than strings can be interned.
 For example, in Java, when primitive values are boxed into a wrapper object, certain values (any boolean, any byte, any char from 0 to 127, and any short or int between −128 and 127) are interned, and any two boxing conversions of one of these values are guaranteed to result in the same object.

 History

 Lisp introduced the notion of interned strings for its symbols.
 Historically, the data structure used as a string intern pool was called an oblist (when it was implemented as a linked list) or an obarray (when it was implemented as an array).

 Modern Lisp dialects typically distinguish symbols from strings; interning a given string returns an existing symbol or creates a new one, whose name is that string.
 Symbols often have additional properties that strings do not such as storage for associated values, or namespacing.
 The distinction is also useful to prevent accidentally comparing an interned string with a not-necessarily-interned string, which could lead to intermittent failures depending on usage patterns.